2i2c-org/2i2c-org.github.io/content/blog/2023/cilogon-integration/index.md

 Currently, most of the hubs that use it are hubs for communities in education that want to manage their hub access through their own institutional providers.

-With using a tool like CILogon we allow hub access to be  managed both through the communities' institutional providers, but also through social providers like GitHub and Google.
-Because both authentication mechanisms can coexist, the complexity of a hub deployment is reduced because creating institutional IDs for 2i2c staff to gain access is not needed.
+With using a tool like CILogon, we allow hub access to be managed both through the communities' institutional providers, but also through social providers like GitHub and Google.
+Because both authentication mechanisms can coexist, there's no need to provide spefic credentials for 2i2c staff in order to have access to the hub.
+This reduces both the burden on institution's IT departments, but also the complexity of a hub deployment.

-Moreover, as we migrate away from our current Auth0 setup, the number of hubs using CILogon will further increase in the following year. (todo: maybe link to the issue trackingt this),
+Moreover, as we migrate away from our current Auth0 setup, the number of hubs using CILogon will further increase in the following year.

 ## The setup